 Does the company disclose issues other than the product e.g. projects, studies and other activities funded by the company or which the company may work in conjunction or otherwise be involved with; the major sources of data and expertise that inform the insights of AI solutions and the methods used to train those systems and solutions?

-7. Consider your business model
+7. Consider the business model

 Integrity and fair dealing should be an integral part of organisational culture.
 Companies should consider what structures and processes are being employed to drive revenue or other material value to the organisation as certain business models or pricing strategies can result in discrimination.
 Where possible and appropriate, companies should consider whether part of the product, service or data can be made available to the public.